-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2022 - UNAUDITED
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

-Statement of Revenues, Expenses and Change in Net Position - Table 2 shows the change in Net Position for fiscal years 2020 and 2021 as well as a listing of revenues and expenses.
+Statement of Revenues, Expenses and Change in Net Position - Table 2 shows the change in Net Position for fiscal years 2022 and 2021 as well as a listing of revenues and expenses.
 This change in Net Position is important because it tells the reader that, for the Academy as a whole, the financial position of the Academy has improved or diminished.
 The cause of this may be the result of many factors, some financial, some not.
 Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs and other factors.
-Overall, the increase in Operating Revenues was a result of more students being enrolled over the prior year.
-Increases in purchased services is due to calculations for pension / OPEB related accruals previously discussed, in addition to increases in services provided due to increases in enrollment.
-Federal and State grants increased due to additional allocations of COVID related funding.